 Swallow Grotto is the section of gorge road that appears in every Taiwan documentary.
 The road is carved through a narrow section where the marble walls close in to maybe 30 meters apart, with the river 200 meters below.

 A 500m walkway on the opposite cliff gives you the view.
-Hard hats are mandatory — marble chunks do fall from the walls, and the dents in the helmets at the distribution point made that viscerally clear.
+Hard hats are mandatory — marble chunks do fall from the walls, and the dents in the helmets at the distribution point make that viscerally clear.

 Tunnel of Nine Turns: 11AM

 The Tunnel of Nine Turns reopened in 2024 after years of safety improvements, and it might be the most architecturally elegant trail in the park.
-A 700m walkway through hand-carved tunnels, each opening framing a different view of the narrow gorge below.
+A 700m walkway threads through hand-carved tunnels, each opening framing a different view of the narrow gorge below.

 Baiyang Trail: 1PM